aslanshemilov/docker-and-go/README.md

 • Concurrency: – Go language provides a concurrency primitive comparable to the actors model.
 These players models help in naming endpoints of the channels.

 • Static Binaries: – Go language has no static boundaries.
 It can be quickly compiled and launched immediately.

+What is a microservice?
+We use to separate codebases.

+Complexity - Splitting features into microservices allows you to split code into smaller chunks.
+It harks back to the old unix adage of 'doing one thing well'.
+There's a tendency with monoliths to allow domains to become tightly coupled with one another, and concerns to become blurred.
+This leads to riskier, more complex updates, potentially more bugs and more difficult integrations.

+Scale - In a monolith, certain areas of code may be used more frequently than others.
+With a monolith, you can only scale the entire codebase.
+So if your auth service is hit constantly, you need to scale the entire codebase to cope with the load for just your auth service.

+First define your service, this should contain the methods that you wish to expose to other services.
+Then you define your message types, these are effectively your data structure.
+Protobuf is statically typed, and you can define custom types, as we have done with `Container`.
+Messages are themselves just custom types.

+There are two libraries at work here, messages are handled by protobuf, and the service we defined is handled by a gRPC protobuf plugin, which compiles code to interact with these types, i.e the `service` part of our proto file.